9 Typical Challenges Filipino Freelancers Face

 Distractions beyond the line of duty

-Associating Filipino freelancers as a low-cost option
+Associating Filipino freelancers with low-cost work

 Late payment of invoices